-- Chocolate - can cause hyperactivity, increased heart rate and potential seizures in your pet.
+- Chocolate: This can cause hyperactivity, increased heart rate, and potential seizures in your pet.

-- Sunflower seeds - only in moderation as these are high-fat content for your pet and cause fatty disease—a common problem for Quakers.
+- Sunflower Seeds: These seeds should be eaten only in moderation as these are high-fat content for your pet and cause fatty disease—a common problem for Quakers.

-- Apple Seeds and fruit pits contain cyanide - it is okay to feed your pet pieces of apple or other fruits, just do not give them the seeds or pits.
+- Apple Seeds and Fruit Pits: These contain cyanide.
+It is okay to feed your pet pieces of apple or other fruits—just do not give them the seeds or pits.